bhendi-boi/uvm_tb_templates/readme.md

 ## How to use the included `io_port` script.

-- Download dependencies (Only has pandas for now.
+- Download dependencies (Is dependent on pandas for now.
 Working on making the script run without pandas)
   ```
   pip install -r requirements.txt
   ```